directus-labs/guest-authoring/migrate-wordpress-directus/index.md

 For example, you can manage SEO metadata by creating custom fields in your collections for titles, meta descriptions, and other SEO-related information.
 You might also develop or use existing extensions to generate sitemaps.

 ## Steps to Migrate Content From WordPress

-Migrating from WordPress to Directus involves some steps, primarily focusing on data migration.
+This transition requires a systematic approach to ensure that all data is accurately transferred and that the new system is configured to meet your specific needs.
+In the following sections, you will export your posts and pages from WordPress.
+We will then use a Python script to import the data into Directus.

-**1. Exporting WordPress Data**
+### Exporting WordPress Data
 Start by exporting your WordPress data.
-Here it is assumed you already have a Wordpresss site.
+Here it is assumed you already have a Wordpress site.
 WordPress offers a built-in export tool that generates an XML file of your content.
-However, for a more comprehensive export, especially for custom post types and metadata, we will be using plugin that can export to formats more conducive to manipulation like JSON.
+However, for a more comprehensive export, especially for custom post types and metadata, we will be using a plugin that can export to formats more conducive to manipulation like JSON.
 On your Wordpress Admin, in the **Plugins** tab search for “**WP Import Export Lite”**.
 Install and activate it.
-After the installation select “**WP Imp Exp**” on the tab then select “**Post**” and select the format JSON in “**Advanced Options**”.
-Now you can download the JSON file.
+After the installation select “**WP Imp Exp**” on the tab then select “**Post**” and select the format JSON in “**Advanced Options**” dropdown.
+Now you can download the [JSON file](https://github.com/khabdrick/wordpress-directus/blob/main/WP-data.json).
+The JSON file we will use in this tutorial is a collection of blog posts from a WordPress site, each containing information such as the post ID, title, content, date, and permalink.

 ![JSON export from Wordpress](wp-exp.png)

-**2. Designing Your Directus Schema**
+### Designing Your Directus Schema
 Before importing data into Directus, design your schema in Directus by creating collections (equivalent to WordPress's custom post types), fields (similar to WordPress's custom fields), and relationships.
 This step is critical and requires a deep understanding of your content structure to ensure the data is imported correctly into your Directus setup.
 In the Directus Data Studio, create a collection with the name “Posts”.
 In an actual app you might have other pages asides the Posts, so you can go ahead and create the Collection for those.